 The newly launched TMW DigiPRO passes for 75 euros that enable fully digital participation in the festival and conference are now on sale at the TMW webshop.

-The DigiPRO pass includes online access to the live streams and recordings of the music festival and conference as well as to workshops, round-tables and speed meetings via Zoom platform.
+The DigiPRO pass includes online access to the live streams and recordings of the conference as well as to workshops, round-tables and speed meetings via Zoom platform.
 Additional benefits include access to the delegates’ database and the advertising possibility in the TMW newsletter.